CHANGING CAREERS AT 50

 Welcome to my guide on what to consider in a career change to Digital Marketing.
 If you are considering upskilling or changing careers to Digital Marketing, as I was, it might be to have access to remote/hybrid work.
 Another reason would be to add relevance to your skills in your current position at your company.
 A ton of people are thinking the same thing!
 First, though, you probably need to conduct an honest self-assessment.

-Can I actually become a Digital Marketer in my fifties?
+Can I actually become a Digital Marketer in my forties, fifties and even sixties?

 Am I too old for this?